bintracker/bintracker/libmdal/docs/schemta.md

 	- alternate mnemonics: `exa` for `ex af,af'`, `sls` for `sll`, `res/set (ix/iy+d)->r8` for `res/set (ix/iy+d),r8`, `in (c)` for `in f,(c)`
 	- alternate register names: `hx, lx, hy, ly` for `ixh, ixl, iyh, iyl`

-Schemta is written in [CHICKEN Scheme](https://call-cc.org), and can be used as a module in CHICKEN programs.
+Schemta is written in [CHICKEN Scheme](https://call-cc.org), and can be used as stand-alone command line tool, or as a module in CHICKEN programs.

+### Rationale

+The usual approach to writing assmblers in Lisp/Scheme is to model a set of procedures on the target CPU's instruction set, so that assembly source code must be rewritten as an s-expression.
+The expression is then evaluated to produce the resulting machine code.

+Schemta takes a different approach.
+Assembly code for Schemta is regular assembly code, and Scheme provides the *macro system* of the assembler.
+This means that porting code written for other assemblers to Schemta and vice versa is easy, because syntax is largely compatible.

-## Schemta and MDAL
+### Schemta, Bintracker, and MDAL

+Bintracker provides the [Schemta API](generated/schemta.md) at runtime, so you can use it directly via the [REPL](../repl.md) or another live coding buffer.

-Bintracker provides Schemta as the assembler backend for libmdal.
+MDAL uses Schemta as the assembler backend.
 When libmdal runs a Schemta assembly, it passes in the current MDAL module as the assembly-level symbol `mdal_current_module`.
 That means that assembly code used in an MDAL definition can reference any part of the module, including the MDAL definition.

-## Usage

-### Command Line Usage
+### Usage as a command-line tool

-Schemta can be invoked as follows:
+Schemta can also be compiled as a stand-alone application.
+The resulting executable can be invoked as follows:

 ```
 $ schemta [options] -i infile.asm